desimorenoh/Gilded_Rose_Refactoring_Kata/README.md

 ## How to use this Kata

 The simplest way is to just clone the code and start hacking away improving the design.
-You'll want to look at the ["Gilded Rose Requirements"](https://github.com/desimorenoh/gilded_rose/blob/main/GildedRoseRequirements_es.md) which explains what the code is for.
+You can find it [here](https://github.com/emilybache/GildedRose-Refactoring-Kata).
+Also you'll want to look at the ["Gilded Rose Requirements"](https://github.com/desimorenoh/gilded_rose/blob/main/GildedRoseRequirements_en.md) which explains what the code is for.
 I strongly advise you that you'll also need some tests if you want to make sure you don't break the code while you refactor.

 You could write some unit tests yourself, using the requirements to identify suitable test cases.
 It was provided a failing unit test in a popular test framework as a starting point for most languages.